midhunkalarikkal/FullDomain/Notes/js.md

 ## `Exceptions` ##
 =====================
-An exception is an error that occurs during the execution of a program and disrupts the normal flow of code.
+An exception is an error that occurs during the execution of a program and disrupts the normal flow of the code.

 `Types of Errors in JavaScript:`